Unexplained cases of enlarged lymph nodes among gay men are observed and studied by physicians and researchers in New York City.

 The U.S. government bars HIV-infected immigrants and travelers from entering the country.

 The Food and Drug Administration allows condom-makers to advertise the fact that latex condoms can help prevent the transmission of HIV and other sexually transmitted diseases.

 The CDC expands its definition of AIDS to include wasting syndrome and dementia.

-amfAR’s Terry Beirn helps muster support for, and Congress passes, the first comprehensive AIDS legislation—the Hope Act of 1988.
+Congress passes the first comprehensive AIDS legislation—the Hope Act of 1988.

 amfAR funds research to evaluate the effectiveness of pilot needle exchange programs in San Francisco and Portland, Oregon.
 These early studies indicate that making sterile syringes available can help reduce HIV infection rates among injection drug users.